nanolith/reading_list/README.md

 * ~~*Real Zen for Real Life* by Bret W. Davis and The Great Courses~~
 * *I Am a Strange Loop* by Douglas R. Hofstadter
 * *David Copperfield* by Charles Dickens
-* *Heavier than Heaven: A Biography of Kurt Cobain* by Charles R. Cross
+* *Heavier than Heaven: A Biography of Kurt Cobain* by Charles R. Cross (currently reading)

 Literature from Strand Quiz
 ---------------------------